mustafakarakya/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 In the damped scenario (e.g., \(b = 0.5\)), energy dissipates over time, causing the oscillation amplitude to decay.
 The phase space diagram shows a spiral trajectory converging toward the origin.

 **Forced Scenario and Chaos:**
-In the forced pendulum case, the simulation now uses \(b = 0\) with a nonzero driving amplitude (e.g., \(A = 1.0\)).
-The time series, phase space diagram, and especially the Poincaré section reveal how the system behaves under pure forcing conditions, as requested.
+In the forced pendulum case, the simulation is performed using \(b = 0\) with a nonzero driving amplitude (e.g., \(A = 1.0\)).
+The time series, phase space diagram, and especially the Poincaré section reveal how the system behaves under pure forcing conditions.

 **Bifurcation Analysis:**
 By systematically varying the driving amplitude \(A\) and plotting the corresponding Poincaré section values (after removing transients), a bifurcation diagram is obtained.
 This diagram provides insight into how the system transitions from periodic to chaotic behavior as \(A\) is varied.